trustytrojan/audioviz/README.md

   - want a small translucent flash overlay that flashes to the beat of music
   - copy the osu! stars effect
 - need to experiment with only using the ffmpeg CLI instead of the libraries
-  - figure out metadata parsing, then subprocessing for the audio/video streams
+  - ✅️ figure out metadata parsing, then subprocessing for the audio/video streams
-  - this *might* fix all the "ending early" problems (not a guarantee)
+  - ✅️ this *might* fix all the "ending early" problems (not a guarantee)
+  - try using `basic_ipstream` over `basic_pipe`
+  - try to have one `ffmpeg` process output both streams
-- figure out why particles randomly don't show on linux
+- ⁉️ figure out why particles randomly don't show on linux